Sec-ant/finder/README.md

 ### schedulingStrategy

 Defines the scheduling strategy for yielding control to the main thread during selector generation.
 This helps prevent the page from becoming unresponsive during intensive computations.
-Possible values are `'interactive'`, `'smooth'`, or `'idle'`.
+Possible values are `'interactive'`, `'smooth'`, `'idle'`, or `null`.
 Defaults to `'idle'`.
+If `null` is provided, the scheduling strategy will be disabled, and no yielding to the main thread will occur.

 ### abortSignal